v-sec0/ccna-mdnotes/L2/Layer 2 Switching Overview.md

 ### Constructing the filter table

-A switch builds it's MAC filter table by examining the source hardware address of every frame that is sent through it.
+A switch builds it's MAC filter table by **examining the source hardware address of every frame that is sent through it.**

-If a frame is sent to a switch and it's address is not inside the
+If a frame is sent to a switch and it's address is not inside the filter table, the switch adds the address and checks to see if the destination address is in it's table.
+If the address is present, the switch forwards the packet to the correct interface; if it's not present the switch floods the packet to all interfaces **except the one where it received the packet.**